 Lean Domain Search

-WordPress’ parent company Automattic recently acquired Lean Domain Search, so it was naturally the first tool I tested, and it set the bar extremely high for all of the other tools that followed.
+WordPress’ parent company Automattic recently acquired Lean Domain Search, and it sets the bar extremely high for all of the other tools on this page.

 I plugged ‘band tees’ into Lean Domain Search and was presented 4989 available domain ideas.
 But the sheer number of suggestions wasn’t the only thing that impressed me.

 Using Lean Domain Search, when you select one of the domains suggested, the site double checks the domain is still available, but also checks that the related Twitter name is also available.
 For example, when I clicked ‘BandTeesPro.com’ I was shown that @BandTeesPro was available on Twitter.
 I was also directed to register for the domain with three popular providers, making the task simple.

 Another bonus of using Lean Domain Search is that you can browse the list of suggestions on your webpage, or you can copy the entire list to your clipboard with the click of a button and paste it into a document to come back to later.

 Panabee stands out from the plethora of ugly blog name generators online thanks largely to its attractive, quirky interface, but it also delivers on functionality.

 Using this tool, you’re presented with a list of .coms and international domains (some of which are already taken, meaning you need to click through to see availability) as well as lists of related terms for each of the words plugged into the system.